manuelruder/fast-artistic-videos/README.md

 ### (Optional) cuDNN

-When using CUDA, you can use cuDNN to accelerate convolutions and save memory.
+When using CUDA, you can use cuDNN to accelerate convolutions and reduce memory footprint.

 First [download cuDNN](https://developer.nvidia.com/cudnn) and copy the libraries to `/usr/local/cuda/lib64/`.
 Then install the Torch bindings for cuDNN: